wp-plugins/mywebtonet-performancestats/readme.txt

-There are many factors for a fast server, this plugin does not test eg. for how many hits a second your provider allows to your web, filesystem performance is not testet either.
+There are many factors for a fast server, this plugin does not test eg. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
 Use it as a simple test and compare with your friends statistics from their provider.

 == Installation ==